Deadline to Sue Apartment Complex Can Be as Short as One Year

 On March 3, 2014, the plaintiff was injured when she fell after stepping on a curb that crumbled under her weight.
 The curb was located in a common area.
 A few days before the two-year statute of limitations expired, the plaintiff filed a personal injury lawsuit against the defendant.
 The defendant argued that the plaintiff’s lawsuit was time-barred based on the clause in the lease agreeing to bring any lawsuit against the defendant within one year.
 The lower court agreed with the defendant and dismissed the case.
 The plaintiff appealed.

 The plaintiff made several arguments on appeal.
 First, she argued that the clause did not include causes of action other than those related to the contract.
 The plaintiff essentially argued that the clause did not specifically mention that it covered personal injury cases, and thus her case should not have been covered by the clause.
 In the alternative, the plaintiff argued that the defendant’s interpretation of the clause rendered the clause overly broad and unfair.
 In the end, the court affirmed the decision below in favor of the defendant landlord, rejecting the plaintiff’s arguments.
 The court held that the plaintiff failed to establish that the clause was overly broad and that the language in the clause clearly applied to “any claim” that arose between the parties.<

-If you or a loved one has recently been injured in a Georgia premises liability lawsuit, you may be entitled to monetary compensation.
+If you or a loved one has recently been injured in an Atlanta premises liability lawsuit, you may be entitled to monetary compensation.
 Attorney Christopher Simon has decades of experience representing Georgia accident victims, and he has the experience and dedication you need to feel comfortable placing your case in his hands.
 To learn more, and to schedule a free consultation to discuss your case with Attorney Simon, call (404) 259-7635.